gojkovicmatija99/Sliding-puzzle-solver/README.md

 *Pros:* does not store too many states
 *Cons:* visits same states

-**Tile by tile** is based on divide and conquer paradigm where the puzzle is divided into two parts: upper and lower half.
+**Tile by tile** is a algorithm where the puzzle is divided into two parts: upper and lower half.
 The upper half works by solving two by two tiles and when a row is completed, cut it and don't search it anymore.
 The lower half works like the previous algorithms by solving the puzzle all at once.
 It is implemented using IDA*.
 *Pros:* much more efficient than previous algorithms despite puzzle size
 *Cons:* uses too many unnecessary moves